mramendi/advent-of-code-2021/README.md

 1. There are no rules
 2. No kill like overkill
 3. No force like brute force
-4. For the issue of self-contradicting rules see role 0
+4. For the issue of self-contradicting rules see rule 0